NigelHiggs30/Template-Matching-Clicker/README.md

 PIL
 ```
 ## Usage
-To use the code, specify the path to the target image in the CheckSubpic function.
+To use the code, first take snapshots of the icons you want to click on using a snipping tool and save them in the Img folder.
+Then specify the path to the target image in the CheckSubpic function.
 The code will take a screenshot of the desktop, search for the image within the screenshot, and click on the image if it is found.

 ```python
 #variables with file paths to images